Greenbank Parish Church

 Maureen Phillips, SACRO, Volunteer Driver

-Maureen had worked for many years with SACRO, Scottish Association for the Care and Resettlement of Offenders as a driver.
+Maureen had worked as a driver for many years with SACRO, Safeguarding Communities – Reducing Offending (formerly Scottish Association for the Care and Resettlement of Offenders).
 This service in Edinburgh and Lothian helps residents to travel to Scottish prisons and state hospitals which generally are not particularly accessible.
 She spoke in detail about her time with relatives as they travelled to and from different prisons all over the country.
 SACRO offers many volunteering activities and this was just one.

 John Nonhebel, Prison Fellowship Scotland, Executive Director